Course Code: GES426

-Students must be able to use a browser and Microsoft Word to complete the assignments and navigate the online campus.
-Students should have basic computer skills and be comfortable navigating the Internet and using email.
-Students must be willing to learn to write at a professional level in order to generate contracts and fulfill various written tasks related to mediation and restorative justice.
+You must be able to use a browser and Microsoft Word to complete the assignments and navigate the online campus.
+You should have basic computer skills and be comfortable navigating the Internet and using email.
+You must be willing to learn to write at a professional level in order to generate contracts and fulfill various written tasks related to mediation and restorative justice.

 The instructional materials required for this course are included in enrollment.
 The following textbooks will be shipped to you approximately 7-10 business days after enrollment: